 Arons J. 2007.
 Future Choices: Assisted Reproductive Technologies and the Law.
 Washington, DC: Center for American Progress.
 This report provides a basic overview of ART and discusses three primary areas in which legislators and courts have spoken to some degree (health insurance coverage, embryo disposition, and parentage determinations), including the policy implications of their decisions.

 Clarke-Stewart A, Dunn J, eds.
 2006.
 Families Count: Effects on Child and Adolescent Development.
+2nd Edition.
 New York, NY: Cambridge University Press.
 A chapter of this book titled “New Family Forms,” by Susan Bolombok (pp. 273-298) examines various issues concerning child development and parenting within new family forms such as single mothers, surrogate mothers, and lesbian-mother families.